How Often Should You Update a Restaurant Menu?

 Another way to keep food costs in line is to reduce food waste.
 Every time you have to throw out a case of wilted lettuce or batch of chowder that didn’t get used in time, the price of that food just went up.
 Even if the food cost is cheap, when you end up throwing it out, it is costing you money.
 Incorporating seasonal items in a few dishes will help ensure that the food gets used and doesn’t linger in the walk in.
 For example, if you offer a baked stuffed haddock as a dinner entrée, you should incorporate haddock into other entrees; perhaps as a haddock piccata or a classic fish and chips.

 Otherwise, you risk a case of fish spoiling and with it all your profits.

-Every item on your menu should have a specific portion size in order to keep food cost in check.
-Restaurant portion control is also important for keeping menu items consistent for every shift.
+Every item on your menu should have a specific portion size to keep food cost in check.
+Restaurant portion control is also important for keeping menu items consistent with every shift.
 For example, say one of your restaurant’s most popular dishes is chicken marsala, served with risotto and fresh asparagus.
 To streamline your portion sizes, the entrée is broken down as follows: a six-ounce boneless chicken breast, a cup of risotto rice, five spears of asparagus and two tablespoons of parmesan cheese for garnish.

-The food cost for the dish is $5.25 and the menu price is $17.95.
-If one chef routinely serves a chicken breast that is seven or eight ounces, or adds six spears of asparagus instead of four, it is going to raise the food cost — but the menu price doesn’t go up.
+The food cost for the dish is $5.25, and the menu price is $17.95.
+If one chef routinely serves a chicken breast that is seven or eight ounces or adds six spears of asparagus instead of four, it is going to raise the food cost — but the menu price doesn’t go up.
 Every time this entrée leaves the kitchen, no matter who is cooking, the serving sizes shouldn’t change.